 - Newfoundland Standard Time is 30 minutes ahead of Atlantic Standard Time so do don’t forget to change your watch.

-- Don’t confuse St. John’s, Newfoundland’s capital city with St. John in New Brunswick.
+- Don’t confuse St. John’s, Newfoundland’s capital city with Saint John in New Brunswick.

 Where to stay on Bonavista Peninsula